New to Hostels?

 All HI USA hostels can accommodate groups, subject to availability.
 However, we know from experience that each group is unique and therefore a little extra care and attention may be required when it comes to arranging accommodations and itinerary planning.
 Please contact our group sales team directly so we can ensure that we have all your needs covered.

 HI USA has dozens of hostels in historic urban buildings, converted mansions, and reinvented lighthouses all across the United States.
 Our hostels are in major cities like New York and Los Angeles, but you will also find hostels in smaller towns, rural areas, and national parks.
 Check out a map and list of our hostels coast to coast.

 As a non-profit, HI USA’s purpose is to inspire in our travelers a greater understanding of people, places, and cultures for a more tolerant world.
 All monies made by HI USA are reinvested into providing transformative, travel-based experiences and programs for future hostellers.
 We do not distribute dividends to investors or stockholders.

-If you plan to spend more than 4 nights at any HI hostel within a one year period, you will save money by buying an annual membership.
 HI USA memberships are valid at HI and YHA hostels around the world; HI or YHA memberships purchased in other countries are also valid at HI USA hostels.